Content Mapping: The Ultimate Step-By-Step Guide

 It typically consists of three primary stages:

-The buyer realizes a potential opportunity or problem and seeks more information about it.
+The buyer, in the awareness stage, realizes a potential opportunity or problem and seeks more information about it.

-The buyer clearly understands the problem or opportunity and starts actively researching possible solutions.
+The buyer clearly understands the problem or opportunity and enters the consideration stage, actively researching possible solutions.
 They may even be comparing different solution providers in this stage.

-The buyer identifies the solution and looks for a solution provider to seal the deal.
+The buyer identifies the solution and looks for a solution provider to seal the deal during the decision stage.
 This is the stage where they decide to go ahead with the best solution provider that can meet all their requirements.

 4. Plot Your Marketing Funnel Content Mapping Strategy

-The reason why it is so vital to map out your buyer’s journey is that your content needs to align with it.
+The reason why it is so vital to map out your buyer’s journey is that your content needs to align with the marketing funnel.
 In other words, create and implement content corresponding to each stage of the buyer’s journey.

 At the same time, you need to tailor the content to each buyer persona.